babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 (2 rows affected)
 ```

-There are a couple of things worth mentioning here: First of all, we have to use
+There are a couple of things worth mentioning here: First of all, we need to use 'go'
-<code>GO</code> to make Babelfish execute the command.
-This is just like in standard MS SQL,
+or 'GO' as the batch delimiter to make sqlcmd send the preceding lines to the server, so
-as well as in Sybase.
-But there is more, which might be alien to users
+that Babelfish can execute the statements.
+This is just like with sqlcmd.
+An additional, important point which users
-experienced with PostgreSQL: <code>SELECT 1+1</code> does not yield a column title, so to
+experienced with PostgreSQL might not be familiar with: <code>SELECT 1+1</code> does not yield a column title, so to
 ensure that a title is provided, we need to alias the column.
 You need to be aware
 of such small details in order to ensure that the code written stays portable, and still
 works with Microsoft SQL Server as well as PostgreSQL.